andreasgoodstein/battleofdragons/future-work.md

 ### optional

-> save battleId in frontend session

-Frontend could persist the battleId across sessions, and fetch an ongoing Battle from the backend (through a new endpoint) to resolve that.

 > display battle history

 Add new endpoint that returns a list of completed battles from the db (consider adding *pagination*).
 Create frontend component to display list (consider using an *infinite* scrolling list).